Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Problem statement

 \emph{Search team:} We define the search team as comprising of $N_d\in\mathbb{N}$ mobile sensors (e.g., drones) and $N_c\in\mathbb{N}$ charging stations (e.g., autonomous trucks).
 For simplicity, we will refer to the mobile sensors as \emph{sensors} and the charging stations as \emph{stations} throughout the rest of the paper. \begin{itemize} \item \emph{Sensors.} The sensors are responsible for monitoring the search environment and collecting data.
 They are energy-limited and must recharge by rendezvous with a station every $T_d\in\mathbb{N}$ moves.
 At each move, the sensors can move to their neighbouring cells in all cardinal directions and all diagonal directions (like a king piece in chess).
-For any cell $l\in\calg\setminus\obstacleSet$, the set of neighboring cells that a sensor can move is $\caln(l)\subseteq\calg\setminus\obstacleSet$. \item \emph{Stations.} Upon rendezvous with a sensor, a station recharges its battery.
+For any cell $l\in\calg\setminus\obstacleSet$, $\caln(l)$ defines the set of neighboring cells that a sensor can move from $l$, and $\caln(l)\subseteq\calg\setminus\obstacleSet$. \item \emph{Stations.} Upon rendezvous with a sensor, a station recharges its battery.
 We assume that the stations have sufficient energy for the mission and do not require recharging themselves, similarly to~\cite{XiaoshanRAL2022,yu2018algorithms,Siddharth2024data}.
 The stations move as the sensors, but their workspace may be more restricted (e.g. stations can only move on the roads in a search-and-rescue scenario).
 We define \emph{station-admissible set} $\roadSet \subseteq\calg\setminus\obstacleSet$ as the set of grid cells that can be visited by a station.
-For any cell $l\in\roadSet$, the set of neighboring cells that a station can move is $\caln_c(l)\triangleq\roadSet\cap\caln(l)$. \end{itemize} We model the difference in agility between sensors and stations by their speeds $v_d$ and $v_c$ respectively, with $v_d>v_c$.
-We assume that the stations can move at most $T_c<T_d$ cells by the time the sensors covers $T_d$ cells, with $T_c\triangleq T_d\frac{v_c}{v_d}\in\bbn$.
+For any cell $l\in\roadSet$, the set of neighboring cells that a station can move is $\caln_c(l)\triangleq\roadSet\cap\caln(l)$. \end{itemize} We model the difference in agility between sensors and stations by their speeds $v_d$ and $v_c$ respectively, where we assume that the ratio of their speeds $\gamma_{dc}=\frac{v_d}{v_c} \in \bbn$ is a positive integer.
+Consequently, the stations move $T_c$ cells by the time the sensors move $T_d = T_c \gamma_{dc}\geq T_c$ cells.